Basic Boat Info

 Fun in the Sun

-More unique design features can be found abovedecks.
-The large hard top that gives this model its name has a rigid fiberglass frame with a slide-open canvass convertible top that opens up to let the sun shine in over the helm-deck seating.
+More unique design features can be found above decks.
+The large hard top that gives this model its name has a rigid fiberglass frame with a slide-open canvas convertible top that opens up to let the sun shine in over the helm-deck seating.
 Sure, you’ve seen that before.
 But have you ever seen a top that flips up in the back, to open up the cockpit’s outdoor galley (with a wet-bar and electric grill) as well?
 We didn’t think so.

 Underneath that top there’s seating for seven in fore and aft rows, three up front and four to the rear, with an adjustable cockpit table between them.
 The forward seats swivel aft, to turn the helm-deck into a social zone after you’ve pulled the throttles back.